Graph coverings and twisted operators: Background on graphs and representations

 \begin{definition} A \new{covering map} is a morphism of directed graphs~$p\colon\widetilde{\G}\to\G$ with~$p_0\colon\widetilde{\V}\to\V$ surjective, such that for all~$\tilde{v}\in\widetilde{\V}$, the restriction of~$p_1$ defines bijections~$\widetilde{\EE}_{\tilde{v}}\to \EE_{p(\tilde{v})}$ and~$\widetilde{\EE}^{\tilde{v}}\to \EE^{p(\tilde{v})}$.
 In that case, $\widetilde{\G}$ is called a \new{covering digraph} of~$\G$. \end{definition}

-If~$\G$ is a connected digraph, then the fibers~$p_0^{-1}(v)$ and~$p_1^{-1}(e)$ have the same cardinality for all $v\in\V$ and $e\in\EE$.
+If~$\G$ is a connected digraph and~$p$ is a covering map, then the fibers~$p_0^{-1}(v)$ and~$p_1^{-1}(e)$ have the same cardinality for all $v\in\V$ and $e\in\EE$.
 This is called the \new{degree} of the covering.
 From now on, we will drop the subscripts in~$p_0$ and~$p_1$ and denote both maps by~$p$.

 Note that any morphism of digraphs~$p\colon\widetilde{\G}\to\G$ extends to a unique morphism between the associated graphs (obtained by adding an inverse to each edge).
 Moreover, if the morphism of digraphs is a covering map, then so is the associated morphism of graphs.
 In such a case, the graph~$\widetilde{\G}$ is called a \new{covering graph} of~$\G$.